Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games

 Let us briefly recapitulate what we just described.
 In the best response algorithm, we are searching player's A set of actions but in the periodic actions algorithm described by the inequalities (\ref{payoffreq}), we search the set of players B action, given that A plays a specific action.
-The last procedure is somewhat artificial in the game, since what we are interested for, is whether an action is periodic and not for example if this action is rationalizable.

-We have to say that, in regard to the number ``$n$'', which is the periodicity number defined previously, it seems that it depends strongly on the payoff details of the game, but it does not depend on the number of actions.
-Thereby, there is no direct connection of this number, to the number of actions and the number of players, at least for finite two player strategic form games.
-As we will demonstrate, this holds true even in the case of games with continuous set of actions available for each player.
+We also note that the periodicity number $n$ depends on the payoffs rather than on the number of available actions.